Have a toddler scared of bath time all of a sudden? You’re not alone. Discover effective techniques to help make taking a bath easy and fun.

-Bath time could’ve been one of your toddler’s favorite parts of the day, but now he suddenly screams the minute you sit him in the tub.
-You’ve tried everything—bubbles, sitting with him, even bribing with sweet treats.
+Bath time could’ve been one of your toddler’s favorite parts of the day, but now he suddenly screams the minute you sit him in the big tub.
+You’ve tried everything—bubble bath, sitting with him on your lap, even bribing with stickers.
 Nope—he still wants nothing to do with bath time.

 You know he can only skip so many baths before he starts to stink, but you also hate getting him cleaned while he’s screaming all the while.

-I hear you, mama.
-There’s nothing more overwhelming than daily tasks you dread because of the inevitable tantrum—especially one that seems so out of the blue.
-For days and weeks, I struggled with the same issue with my son, and my patience was waning.
+I hear you, friend.
+There’s nothing more overwhelming than daily tasks you dread because of the inevitable tantrum.
+For days and weeks, I struggled with the same worries with my son, and my patience was waning.

 Thankfully, I tried a few tactics to ease him back into the water and stop feeling scared of the bath.
 These go beyond the usual tips (the ones that don’t work in the long-run).
-Instead, I focused more about making bath time pleasant and stress-free, and showing plenty of empathy for a child’s emotions.
+Instead, I focused more about making bath time pleasant and stress-free, and showing plenty of empathy and comfort for his emotions.